How to Refinance a Mobile Home at a Lower Rate

-Chattel loans finance the mobile home as a piece of personal property, rather than as real estate.
+Chattel loans finance a mobile home as a piece of personal property, rather than as real estate.
 As a result, the interest rates on these loans are typically much higher than what a mortgage loan would command.
 This leaves the homeowner with a hefty monthly payment and lots paid in interest over the life of their loan.

 One way mobile homeowners can lower these costs is through refinancing—specifically, refinancing their chattel loan into a mortgage loan once the property is eligible.

 Refinancing a Mobile Home

 Refinancing into a mortgage loan can take some work, but it can mean significantly lower interest rates—not to mention overall costs—for the remainder of the loan’s life.
 In general, chattel loans have rates anywhere from 7 percent to upwards of 12 percent.
 At the start of 2019, rates on 30-year fixed mortgage loans were under 4.5 percent.

 Still, as enticing as a mortgage loan may sound, not every mobile home qualifies for one.
 In order to be eligible for a mortgage loan, the mobile home must:

 - Be situated on a permanent, fixed foundation